george-mcintyre/aida-pva/docs/ProviderReference.md

-see [AIDA-PVA Module Functions documentation](AidaPVAModuleFunctions.md) for more information on the available functions. see [AIDA-PVA Module Macros documentation](AidaPVAModuleMacros.md) for more information on MACROS you can leverage. see [AIDA-PVA Module Types documentation](AidaPVAModuleMacros.md) for more information on available types.
+see [AIDA-PVA Module Functions documentation](AidaPVAModuleFunctions.md) for more information on the available functions. see [AIDA-PVA Module Macros documentation](AidaPVAModuleMacros.md) for more information on MACROS you can leverage. see [AIDA-PVA Module Types documentation](AidaPVAModuleTypes.md) for more information available types.

 ## Building the AIDA-PVA Module
 This does not need to be done for each new Native Channel Provider.
 It only needs to be done once.
 But if it has not been done